aralab-unr/multi-actor-critic-ddpg-with-aubo/README.md

 - Some parameter values:
   - Episodes = 100
   - Cycles = 50

+- Average is taken for both actor and critic
+  - network weights are averaged to single actor/critic

+- Each actor does not reuse (My solution has reuse false for all actors)
+- critic network has reuse = true (My solution has reuse false for all critics)
+- How to maintain network name after taking average of networks

 ## How to compare DDPG+HER with Multi Actor/Critic with HER
 - Run 20 times, and take average (20 independent trails)